moritzschaefer/jenkins-docker/README.md

 and Jenkins will run in a container and publish port 8001 (adjustable in docker-compose.yml)

-## private key
+## private key and VPN

-You need to add a private key "id_rsa" file to this directory which can be used to deploy with ansible later
+You need to add a private key "id_rsa" file to this directory which can be used to deploy, using ansible, later

+To support VPN in deployment, add a "client.ovpn" file along with a key file auth.txt, as described here: https://my.hostvpn.com/knowledgebase/22/Save-Password-in-OpenVPN-for-Automatic-Login.html.
+Make sure your ovpn file uses the auth.txt if necessary